DJI Osmo Pocket 3 Review (2026)

 The 1-inch sensor is the same size class as high-end compacts like the Sony RX100 VII, and it shows.
 Video quality is exceptional for such a small device, with plenty of detail, natural color rendering, and solid dynamic range.
 The fixed 20mm f/2.0 lens is sharp across the frame and provides a flattering field of view for vlogging — wide enough to capture backgrounds, tight enough to avoid distortion.

 Shooting 4K/60fps is the sweet spot for most creators, delivering smooth motion and plenty of resolution for cropping in post.
-The 4K/120fps mode (added shortly after launch) enables gorgeous slow-motion B-roll, though it does introduce a slight crop and can drain the battery quickly.
-If you're shooting all day, stick to 4K/30 or 1080p/60 to maximize runtime.
+The 4K/120fps mode enables striking slow-motion B-roll, though it introduces a slight crop and drains the battery faster.
+For full-day shoots, sticking to 4K/30 or 1080p/60 maximises runtime.

 DJI includes D-Log M color profile for 10-bit recording, giving you more flexibility in post-production.
 Colors grade beautifully if you're comfortable with color correction.
 For quick uploads, the standard color profiles look great straight out of camera with punchy saturation and good skin tones.